Cricket in fiction: Post-war fiction

 In Life, the Universe and Everything (1982), the third book in Douglas Adams's Hitchhiker series, Arthur Dent and Ford Prefect travel through the space-time continuum to Lord's, where a shocking act of cricket vandalism takes place – the Ashes trophy is stolen by a band of robber-robots from the planet Krikkit.
 The novel contains an alternative explanation of the genesis of the game – cricket is actually the product of a sort of "interspecies collective unconscious memory", and it is the humans who have shamelessly trivialised it into a sport.

 About 50 years after the bodyline controversy, Paul Wheeler wrote a fictionalised account of that infamous series in Bodyline: The Novel (1983).
 Wheeler also wrote the script for the Australian mini-series Bodyline (1984).

 Willie Rushton wrote the comic novel W.G.
 Grace's Last Case (1984), in which he imagined the cricketer having a side-line as a private detective.

+Mike Marqusee, the American poet and journalist, wrote Slow Turn, which foresees the rise of the International Cricket Council and commercialisation of international cricket in 1986.

 Also in the 1980s, the writer and broadcaster Peter Tinniswood published a series of ten books on cricket, fictional and humorous in nature.

 Early professional cricket in the aftermath of the Napoleonic Wars forms part of the historical backdrop to Bernard Cornwell's novel, Gallows Thief (2002).

 Cricket is a major part of the novella 24 for 3 (2007) by Jennie Walker, set in London, and the novel Netherland (2008) by Joseph O'Neill, set in New York.

 Chinaman: The Legend of Pradeep Mathew by Shehan Karunatilaka (2008) (known only by the subtitle in the USA) is in large part, an exploration of Sri Lankan cricket.

 In 2012 the former Derbyshire opening batsman and screenwriter Peter Gibbs wrote a novel, Settling the Score, about a fictional county match late in the 1969 season.

+In 2020, Nigel Hastilow wrote 'Close of Play' about a fictional limited-overs match to decide the fate of a village cricket club.